7 Most Eco-Friendly Coffee Brewing Methods

 • Makes quickly

-• Can brew a number of forms of coffee
+• Can brew numerous types of coffee

 • It is small and portable